Kiran7007/Interview-Preparation/docs/android.md

 -   Defer analytics/SDK initialization where allowed.
 -   Use Baseline Profiles.
 -   Measure using startup benchmarks and production telemetry.

-The first step should be profiling, not guessing.
+- The first step should be profiling, not guessing.

-Interview Answer:
-> Remove unnecessary initialization from `Application`.
 ---
 ## How do you handle sensitive data in logs?
-Never log:
+- Never log:
 ```text
 Passwords
 Access tokens